mattroseman/mroseman95.github.io/_drafts/blockchain_consensus.markdown

 ---
 title: "Alternatives to Proof of Work"
 layout: post
-date: 2016-02-24 22:44
 image: /assets/images/markdown.jpg
 headerImage: false
 tag:
-- markdown
+- cryptography
-- elements
+- cryptocurrencies
-star: true
+star: false
 category: blog
-author: johndoe
+author: matthewroseman
-description: Markdown summary with different options
+description: Are there any useful alternatives to just pure Proof of Work in blockchain consensus
 ---
 ___